From Day 1 - Chicago’s Hometown Dispensary Throughout the Years

 2020

-March 2020 With the State’s Shelter-In-Place orders to overcome COVID-19, our operations switched dramatically overnight to a preorder-only system to protect the safety of our staff and customers.
+March 2020 With the State’s Shelter In Place orders to overcome COVID nineteen our operations switched dramatically overnight to a preorder only system to protect the safety of our staff and customers.

-April 2020 We converted our annual 420 Waldo’s Forever Fest to a virtual #420inplace with over 3,000 viewers and various community members.
-Personalities from the cannabis community in Chicago showcased their talents by blowing glass, rolling blunts and performing drag on camera for people to celebrate #420InPlace from home.
+April 2020 We converted our annual four twenty Waldo’s Forever Fest to a virtual number four twenty in place with over three thousand viewers and various community members.
+Personalities from the cannabis community in Chicago showcased their talents by blowing glass rolling blunts and performing drag on camera for people to celebrate number four twenty in place from home.

 D33 in the Community